California State Route 58: Route description

 East of SR 99, SR 58 briefly enters expressway status with two at-grade intersections in the Caliente area before resuming freeway status east of Caliente.
 SR 58 then reaches the Tehachapi city limits and traverses the Tehachapi Pass before dropping out of the Tehachapi Mountains into the Antelope Valley at the town of Mojave.
 Freeway conditions continue from State Route 14 east of Mojave bypassing North Edwards, Edwards Air Force Base, Boron, and Kramer Junction.
 Approximately 10 mi east of an interchange with U.S. Route 395, SR 58 resumes expressway status with two lanes in each direction until just before reaching the easternmost terminus at Interstate 15 in Barstow.

-With the lack of four-lane or greater, divided highways that cross the Sierra Nevada between SR 58 at the Tehachapi Pass and Interstate 80 at Donner Summit about hundreds of miles to the north, I-5 and SR 58 are used by motorists to travel between Northern California and points to the southeast, such as Las Vegas (via I-15) and Interstate 40, without having to face the extreme traffic congestion of greater Los Angeles.
+With the lack of multi-lane divided highways that cross the Sierra Nevada between SR 58 at the Tehachapi Pass and Interstate 80 at Donner Summit several hundred miles to the north, I-5 and SR 58 are used by motorists to travel between Northern California and points to the southeast, such as Las Vegas (via I-15) and the Interstate 40 corridor, without having to face the extreme traffic congestion of greater Los Angeles.

 SR 58 is part of the California Freeway and Expressway System, and east of I-5 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 58 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.

-SR 58 has several names throughout its length, including the Blue Star Memorial Highway (for its entire length); the Kern County Korean War Veterans Memorial Highway, for the section from SR 184 to the Kern County/San Bernardino County Line; and the Rosa Parks Highway, for the section between SR 99 and SR 184.
-The Korean War Veterans name honors the approximately 8,120 veterans from Kern County, while the section named for Rosa Parks honors the civil rights activist.
+Names and memorials

+The entirety of SR 58 is designated as a Blue Star Memorial Highway.
+Various segments also have additional names or memorial designations.

+Various points of SR 58 near Santa Margarita and Creston are known as the Calf Canyon Highway or the Carrisa Highway.
 The portion of SR 58 from Barstow to Bakersfield is sometimes referred to as the Barstow–Bakersfield Highway.
+Similarly, the segment from Bakersfield to McKittrick is sometimes known as the Bakersfield-McKittrick Highway, the segment from Bakersfield to Tehachapi is sometimes known as the Bakersfield Tehachapi Highway, and the segment from Mojave to Barstow is sometimes known as the Mojave-Barstow Highway.

+The freeway segment of SR 58 running from Stockdale Highway (near Heath Road) east to Truxtun Avenue is named the Westside Parkway.
+The Westside Parkway's eastern extension from Truxtun Avenue to SR 99 is also known as the Centennial Corridor.

+The segment between SR 99 and SR 184 is named the Rosa Parks Highway, honoring civil rights activist Rosa Parks.
+The segment between SR 184 and the Kern County–San Bernardino County Line is named the Kern County Korean War Veterans Memorial Highway, honoring approximately 8,120 Korean War veterans from Kern County.